 Weekly activities are chronicled in the fortnightly newsletter which all children receive and can be found on this website.
-On this page, I want to give you a flavour of some of the enrichment activities we have had in the academic year 2017 – 2018.
+On this page, I want to give you a flavour of some of the enrichment activities we have had in school during our current two-year rolling programme.

 Visitors to our School